robinbryce/profile/cv/2025-robinbryce.md

 * **Standards & Influence**: Authored multiple IETF drafts, presented at Google Transparency Dev 2024, and contributed to COSE and SCITT standardization efforts, positioning Datatrails as a thought leader in transparency infrastructure.
 * **Composable Game Clients**: Built an independent, real-time rendering client for Dust (DagCity) based solely on on-chain smart contract state—demonstrating autonomous world UX can be built without any backend or privileged infrastructure.
 * **Funding & Entrepreneurship**: Secured £15,000 Optimism Foundation grant for Chaintrap, a choose-your-own-adventure blockchain game implementing novel commit-reveal and merklized move validation mechanisms.
-* **Team Development & Mentorship**: Mentored all engineering hires at Datatrails and managed challenging HR cases with discretion.
-Built a cohesive, high-trust team culture.

 \newpage